Docs

 let twice (x : Int) : Int := x + x;

-answer;Search chapters, language guides, effects, types, and command questions.
+reply;Search chapters, effects, types, operators, and command questions.

-Read files top to bottom with let, match, and ordinary expressions instead of hidden control machinery.
+Read files from top to bottom with let, match, and code that gives values.

-Use effects and handlers without pushing ordinary code into framework ceremony.
+Use effects and handlers without extra setup code.

-Learn, Install, Playground, and Community each own one public job.
+Learn, Install, Playground, and Community each have one clear job.